weisermichael/civiform/cloud/deploys/dev_azure/README.md

 app.
 We intentionally don't use a shared state with this terraform directory to allow for everyone to have their own app.

-The process to deploy is similar to the staging process but run from the cloud/deploys/dev_azure folder.

 # Running the dev deploy
 ## Copy the civiform_config.example.sh
 Copy the civiform_config.example.sh into civiform_config.sh and